kushagrabhushan/TrAIL/README.md

-# TrAIL
-Repo for TrAIL Deep Learning Challenge
+## TrAIL Deep Learning Challenge

+This repository is for the Transmute AI Labs' Deep learning challenge.
+It contains the modularised code for Heirarchical Self-Supervised Augmented Knowledge Distillation Paper.